SoftVarE-Group/Course-on-Software-Product-Lines/README.md

 ```
 git clone --recursive https://github.com/SoftVarE-Group/Course-on-Software-Product-Lines.git
 cd Course-on-Software-Product-Lines/slides
+make # to compile all slides with default options
-make HANDOUT=...
-DARKMODE=...
-UNIVERSITY=... # for valid values, see Makefile
+make <lecture>.pdf handout=... darkmode=... university=... # to compile one lecture with given options (for valid values, see Makefile)
 ```

 ## License